mistyk/inavradar-ESP32/README.md

-config loraFreq 433000000        sets lora frequency debug                            toggle debug output radiofakeplanes                  makes the module send a fakeplane (somewhere in germany) localfakeplanes                  makes the module send a fakeplanes to connected FC movefakeplanes                   moves the fakeplane
+config loraFreq 433000000        sets lora frequency debug                            toggle debug output radiofakeplanes                  makes the module send a fakeplane (somewhere in germany) localfakeplanes                  makes the module send a fakeplane to connected FC movefakeplanes                   moves the fakeplane
 ```